jbdorey/BeeBDC/README.md

 The consistent implementation of biodiversity data continues to be a challenge for ecological researchers.
-We present the BeeBDC package which provides novel and udpated functions for flagging, cleaning, and visualising occurrence datasets.
+We present the BeeBDC package which provides novel and updated functions for flagging, cleaning, and visualising occurrence datasets.
 Our functions are mostly general in nature but we also provide some functions and data that are specific for use with bee occurrence data.
 We build upon functions and conventions in